rberwickt/fashion-webscraper/README.md

 # Python Sustainable Fashion Webscraper
-A python webscraper using BeautifulSoup4 to find fashion items from kowtowclothing.com
+A python webscraper using BeautifulSoup4 to find fashion items from sustainable fashion websites